ED-IP/Milestone-4-project/README.md

 - __Register User page__

     - In this section of the web an anonymous user can register to be able to do purchases
-    - The user have to provide a username, e-mail and a password
+    - The user have to provide an username, e-mail and a password

 - __Log In page__